 - Dish that will fit under your jar or crock

-Leave for 4-5 days, tasting as you go until the fermented radish flavour sours, the radishes soften a little and the brine turns a gorgeous pink.
+- Leave for four to five days, tasting as you go until the fermented radish flavour sours, the radishes soften a little and the brine turns a gorgeous pink.

 *1 Tbsp non-iodised salt to 1 cup water